erfanw/QUIC_LB/README.md

 This is now working with the "clear algorithm" of QUIC_LB.
 For testing, following the guidelines below:

 Firstly, please copy the `/picoquic/sample` folder to your `picoquic` directory.
+Then run `make` to compile the new changes.

 Then, open four terminals.
 One for the mininet, the other three for hosts.